ehoop1337/sequence-rs/README.md

 # SequnceRS
 ---
-Javascript класс для работы с анимацией (секвенция) в canvas
+Javascript class for working with animation (sequence) in canvas

 ### Installation
 `unminify`